markm101/WSJ-Aggregator/README.md

 ### Executing program

 Adjust limit date within main.py
-Run the mainscript to write the latest headlines to out.txt:
+Run the mainscript to write the latest headlines to output.txt:
 User selects the timezone and a limit date (blank if no limit date is needed)
 ```
 python main.py